Rory McIlroy: 2025: Completion of career grand slam, sixth Ryder Cup win

 In his next major championship start, McIlroy tied for 47th at the 2025 PGA Championship, held at Quail Hollow Club, a course where he had previously recorded four wins.
 He then missed his first cut of the year at the RBC Canadian Open, shooting rounds of 71-78.
 After the 2025 U.S. Open, where he finished tied-19th, McIlroy stated he had lost motivation since winning the Masters: "I climbed my Everest in April, and I think after you do something like that, you've got to make your way back down, and you've got to look for another mountain to climb."

 In July, McIlroy finished runner-up at the Genesis Scottish Open, two shots behind Chris Gotterup.
 The following week, McIlroy was the home favourite in the 2025 Open Championship held at Royal Portrush Golf Club.
 He finished tied-seventh.
 At the Amgen Irish Open in September, McIlroy holed a 27 ft putt for eagle on the final hole to match the 17-under 271 posted by Joakim Lagergren and enter a playoff.
 McIlroy made birdie on the third extra hole to win his national open for the second time in his career.

-Three weeks later, McIlroy represented Europe at the 2025 Ryder Cup.
+McIlroy represented Europe at the 2025 Ryder Cup, held at Bethpage Black in September.
 He had a record, including a loss in the Sunday singles against world number one Scottie Scheffler, as Europe defeated the United States by a score of 15–13, which was the first away victory in a Ryder Cup since 2012.
+This marked the sixth time he won the event with team Europe.
 In November, McIlroy made eagle on the final hole of the DP World Tour Championship to force a playoff against Matt Fitzpatrick.
-McIlroy lost the title to Fitzpatrick on the first playoff hole, but the runner-up finish secured his seventh Race to Dubai title, overtaking Seve Ballesteros' tally of six and moving within one of the record held by Colin Montgomerie.
+McIlroy lost the title to Fitzpatrick on the first playoff hole, but the runner-up finish secured his seventh Race to Dubai title, overtaking Seve Ballesteros's tally of six and moving within one of the record held by Colin Montgomerie.